kvatrom/ai-workshop-vibe-coding-pdf-search/docs/SpecDoc.md

 Status: Completed

+### Slice 5: PDF input folder (this change)
+Intent:
+- Provide a conventional, git-safe place in the repository to drop PDF documents for local experimentation and future indexing flows.

+Functional Requirements:
+- Create data/pdfs directory in the repository.
+- Ensure the folder is tracked with a placeholder file (e.g., .gitkeep).
+- Add .gitignore rules to ignore actual PDFs under data/pdfs while keeping the folder tracked.
+- Document the folder usage in README.

+Acceptance Criteria:
+- data/pdfs exists in the repo with a .gitkeep.
+- .gitignore prevents committing PDF files from data/pdfs by default.
+- README documents where to place PDFs.
+- Build remains green.

+Status: Completed

 ## Future Slices (Proposed)
 - Real ChromaDB client integration (HTTP/gRPC) with configurable collection.
 - Configurable chunking strategies (by characters, tokens, or semantic boundaries).